rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

     container that you created in the results.
-4. Use the following commands to download the database dump from the backup that you took in the "Back up data from AWS to Rackspace Cloud Files" section of this article and restore it locally.
+4. Use the following commands to download the database dump from the backup that you took in the "Back up data from AWS to Rackspace Cloud Files" section of this article and restore it locally:

         swift download Tomcat petclinic.sql.gz
         gunzip < petclinic.sql.gz | mysql -u <cloudDatabaseUsername> -p -h <cloudDatabaseHostname>

-5. Use the following commands to stop Tomcat, download the application files, and extract them:
+5. Use the following commands to stop Tomcat and download and extract the application files:

         sudo /sbin/service tomcat stop
         swift download Tomcat tomcat.tar.gz